orionrobots/orionrobots.github.io/_posts/2006-07-08-would-you-sell-your-creations-if-there-was-no-choice.md

 ![](/galleries/2006-07-08-would-you-sell-your-creations-if-there-was-no-choice/wuyulurobot.jpg)

-The 25 machines had been built in a way that OrionRobots truly admires, from pure <a href="http://orionrobots.co.uk/Salvage+Tips" title="Tips on pulling stuff apart to build robots.
-How, where and what.">salvage, junk and scrap</a> .
+The 25 machines had been built in a way that OrionRobots truly admires, from pure [salvage, junk and scrap](/wiki/salvage_tips "Tips on pulling stuff apart to build robots.
+How, where and what.").
 Bits of wire, screws, bent pieces of metal, and other rubbish found at dumps was his main material.
 Even the batteries were old ones.

 Imagine what this man would have done with some recent controllers!